Mus0o/resource-pack-with-my-friend/README.md

 # hi is my resource pack for my friend on a french server
-## here the dicord :D : https://discord.gg/H23vD5ZEhx
+## here the discord :D : https://discord.gg/H23vD5ZEhx